message/iata/NL.md

 - passengers with a diplomatic passport;
 - merchant seamen;
 - passengers with a NATO Travel Order or a NATO-2 visa;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
-Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac;
+Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac.
+Effective 10 July 2021, the certificate must show that they were fully vaccinated at least 14 days before arrival;
 - passengers with a COVID-19 recovery certificate if arriving from Switzerland or an EEA Member State;
 - passengers with:
 - a positive COVID-19 NAAT test result taken at least 2 weeks and at most 8 weeks before arrival; and